-- 7.1 A solo is one person on stage.
-This can only be a Special Olympics athlete. - 7.2 Ballroom - 7.2.1 Choose between one of the ten dances: Slow Waltz, Tango, Viennese Waltz, Foxtrot, Quickstep, Samba, Cha Cha, Rumba, Paso Doble, Jive or any combination.
-The following elements are required: - 7.2.1.1 The routine needs to include three recognizable figures from the Alex Moore, Walter Laird, ISTD, or Guy Howard technique books - 7.2.1.2 The routine needs to include a 360degree rotation on one leg - 7.3 Street Dance - 7.3.1 Any form of Hip Hop Dance, Breaking, or locking is allowed.
-The following elements are required:
+7.1 A solo is one person on stage.
+This can only be a Special Olympics athlete.

+- 7.2.1 Choose between one of the ten dances: Slow Waltz, Tango, Viennese Waltz, Foxtrot, Quickstep, Samba, Cha Cha, Rumba, Paso Doble, Jive or any combination.
+The following elements are required: - 7.2.1.1 The routine needs to include three recognizable figures from the Alex Moore, Walter Laird, ISTD, or Guy Howard technique books - 7.2.1.2 The routine needs to include a rotation.
+In-between steps as well as both legs can be used.

+7.3 Street Dance

-- 7.3.1.1 The routine needs to include a floor element1 - 7.3.1.2 The routine needs to include Isolations - 7.3.1.3 The routine needs to include a 360degree rotation on one leg - 7.4 Performing Arts - 7.4.1 This dance form can be classical ballet, Jazz Dance, modern or contemporary ballet.
-The following elements are required: - 7.4.1.1 The routine needs to include a Jumping section2 - 7.4.1.2 The routine needs to include a floor element1 - 7.4.1.3 The routine needs to include a 360degree rotation on one leg - 7.5 Specialty - 7.5.1 This category includes any dance form that is inherent to the country of origin or any form not included in the above-mentioned dance forms.
+- 7.3.1 Any form of Hip Hop Dance, Breaking, or locking is allowed.
+The following elements are required: - 7.3.1.1 The routine needs to include a floor element - 7.3.1.2 The routine needs to include Isolations - 7.3.1.3 The routine needs to include a 360degree rotation.
+In-between steps as well as both legs can be used.

+- 7.4.1 This dance form can be classical ballet, Jazz Dance, modern or contemporary ballet.
+The following elements are required: - 7.4.1.1 The routine needs to include a jumping section consisting of at least one jump $^2$ - 7.4.1.2 The routine needs to include a floor element - 7.4.1.3 The routine needs to include a 360 degree rotation.
+In-between steps as well as both legs can be used.

+- 7.5.1 This category includes any dance form that is inherent to the country of origin or any form not included in the above-mentioned dance forms.
 The following elements are required: - 7.5.1.1 This routine needs to clearly represent the dance and heritage rhythmically.
-African dance or any other specialty dance such as Salsa, Lambada, Conga, Bachata, Lindy Hop, or any Ballroom dance, should also be distinctly recognizable visually. - 7.5.1.2 This routine needs to include a 360degree rotation on one leg. - 7.5.1.3 This routine needs to include a jumping section2
+African dance or any other specialty dance such as Salsa, Lambada, Conga, Bachata, Lindy Hop, or any Ballroom dance, should also be distinctly recognizable visually. - 7.5.1.2 This routine needs to include a 360 degree rotation.
+In-between steps as well as both legs can be used. - 7.5.1.3 This routine needs to include a jumping section consisting of at least one jump